rpalo/personal-blog/_posts/2018-04-26-keep-vs-code-light.md

 Do you have some favorite extensions?
 Any that are a little obscure or don't get a lot of love?
 Let me know about them.
 I'm always looking for another extension to add to my list.
 I might even leave it enabled.

+*Edit 4/28/18: Updated some info on when extensions activate themselves, thanks to [@SirWindfield](https://dev.to/sirwindfield).*